Quads / Quadriceps Femoris and Yoga

 Length and Strength

-If you practice yoga, your primary objectives with your quadriceps femoris, as is the case with other muscle groups, is to strengthen and lengthen the muscles to increase flexibility, reduce the risks for injuries, and carry out your poses more gracefully and effortlessly.
+If you practice yoga, your primary objective with your quadriceps femoris, as is the case with other muscle groups, is to strengthen and lengthen the muscles to increase flexibility, reduce the risks for injuries, and carry out your poses more gracefully and effortlessly.

 Yoga Poses to Strengthen Quadriceps